 Nothing “sparks joy” in my life quite like dining at a – really f*cking awesome and downright delicious – *new* restaurant in LA.
 And then sharing the bounties of my discoveries with my best friends of course!
 It’s a full-time job trying to keep up with the dining scene in LA.
-But know that anything that makes it on this list hits most if not all of my pre-requisites, some of which include: A+ ambiance, quality service, an interesting menu, a worthwhile splurge, lives up to the hype, or simply offers damn good food.
-I am not over here trying to compete with the likes of Eater or the Infatuation, but I am an honest “LA foodie” with a genuine desire to stay on the pulse and highlight what’s actually worth your time.
+But know that anything that makes it on this list hits most if not all of my pre-requisites.
+Some of which include: A+ ambiance, quality service, an interesting menu, or a worthwhile splurge.
+Others also live up to the hype, or simply offers damn good food.
+I am not over here trying to compete with the likes of Eater or the Infatuation.
+However, I am an honest “LA foodie.”
+I have a genuine desire to stay on the pulse and highlight what’s actually worth your time.

 This post will be ongoing and continuously updated so you always have something new to refer to.
 Now, let’s eat, shall we?